Lou Bega

-David Lubega Balemezi (born 13 April 1975), better known by his stage name Lou Bega, is a German singer.
-His 1999 song "Mambo No. 5", a remake of Pérez Prado's 1949 instrumental piece, reached number 1 in many European countries and was nominated for a Grammy Award.
-Bega added his own words to the song and sampled the original version extensively.
-Bega's musical signature consists of combining musical elements of the 1940s and 1950s with modern beats and grooves.
+David Lubega Balemezi (born 13 April 1975), known professionally as Lou Bega, is a German singer.
+His 1999 song "Mambo No. 5", a remake of Pérez Prado's 1949 instrumental piece, reached no. 1 in many European countries and was nominated for a Grammy Award.
+Bega added words to the song and sampled the original version extensively.
+Bega's signature musical sounds consist of combining musical elements of the 1940s and 1950s with modern beats and grooves.

 Personal life

-Bega was born on 13 April 1975 in Munich, Bavaria to a Sicilian mother and a Ugandan father.
+David Lubega Balemezi was born on 13 April 1975 in Munich, Bavaria, then West Germany, to an Italian mother, who came from Sicily, and a Ugandan father.
 His father Charles went to West Germany in 1972 to study biology at the Ludwig Maximilian University of Munich.
 Until age six, Bega spent most of his time with his mother Nicole in Italy.
-Then they lived permanently in Munich, where Bega attended German primary school.
+They then lived permanently in Munich, where Bega attended German primary school.
 As a teenager, he traveled to Miami, Florida, where he found the inspiration for his hit single "Mambo No. 5".
 Bega also lived in Uganda for six months.

+During interviews with him that TV 2 Denmark did in 2019 for their documentary series Guds bedste børn, he stated that he was in a hotel room on the Maldives during a storm when he checked out the room's Bible and was captivated by it.
+Upon returning home to Germany, he felt the waiting times to be baptized were long, and contacted the Danish movement The Last Reformation after seeing their videos on YouTube, where he was baptized.
+Parts of the conversion process and later missionary work were brought up in the movie The Last Reformation: The Life, which was commissioned by The Last Reformation themselves.